-Always be prepared for class!
+- Always be prepared for class!
 Students should be prepared to turn in work, listen, and complete assignments.
-By having textbook and other supplies each class period, a student increases his or her ability to be successful in the course.

-Cell phones must be turned off and out of sight in the classroom.
+By having textbook and other supplies each class period, a student increases his or her ability to be successful in the course. - Cell phones must be turned off and out of sight in the classroom.
 If an emergency situation exists please see the instructor.
 Students will be warned if a cell phone is out and then asked to leave the classroom with an absence.
-Students can be dropped from the course if the problem persists.

-Students are not allowed to listen to music via headphones during class.

-Students are not allowed to use a laptop during class without permission from the instructor.

-There will be a zero tolerance policy for any behavior that is disruptive of classroom learning.
+Students can be dropped from the course if the problem persists. - Students are not allowed to listen to music via headphones during class. - Students are not allowed to use a laptop during class without permission from the professor. - There will be a zero tolerance policy for any behavior that is disruptive of classroom learning.
 This includes any vulgar language or rude behavior toward the instructor or other students in the class.
-Also, students should not talk while the instructor is teaching.

-Only plastic bottled drinks will be allowed in the classroom.
-Students may have a snack, not a meal, if eating it does not cause a classroom disruption.

-If a problem occurs, students may receive a warning or may be asked to leave the classroom and will receive an absence.
+Also, students should not talk while the professor is teaching. - Only plastic bottled drinks will be allowed in the classroom. - Eating in the classroom is not allowed. - If a problem occurs, students may receive a warning or may be asked to leave the classroom and will receive an absence.
 Students can be dropped from the course for inappropriate classroom behavior.